iamabrar96/Frozen-lake/README.md

 initialize the Q-leraning parameter. for each episode reset the environment to initial state and for each time step within the ecah episode set the exploration rate threshold to a random number b/w 0 and 1.
 Based on the exploration or exploitation take the corresponding action,update the q table,transition to the next state and collect the rewards accordingly.

+Sanpshot of the Agent learning overtime to reach the goal